AlexL-crafter/XpressKeys/readme.md

 Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed for Windows.

-Download this repository, and run `xpresskeys.ahk`.
+Download this repository, install the XpressKeys.ttf font, and run `xpresskeys.ahk`.
 Trigger the GUI by pressing the `+` on your keyboard's numpad (NumpadPlus).
 #
 # Extras